Introduction to Theme Theory

 Introduction

-Here, the concepts of Theme Theory are introduced systematically and provided in many cases with a symbolic notation.
+Here, the concepts of {theme} theory are introduced and provided in many cases with a symbolic notation.
 I hope above all to demonstrate the usefulness of new concepts and established concepts used in new ways: concise in their expression but not always given the marked conciseness of a symbol.

-My illustrative examples mainly come from philosophy, but Theme Theory is completely general and philosophy is only one application-sphere.
-These illustrative examples are very diverse in subject matter and in degree of abstraction: for example ethical argument, concrete problems in applied ethics, Nazi atrocities, Stalin, the death penalty, mathematical and philosophical relations, the completion of a proof, scientific correlation.
+My illustrative examples on this page mainly come from philosophy, but {theme} theory is completely general and philosophy is only one application-sphere.
+None of the material on this site is intended to be a contribution to philosophy.
+These application-spheres are very diverse in degree of abstraction as well as subject-matter: for example ethical argument, concrete problems in applied ethics, Nazi atrocities, Stalin, the death penalty, mathematical and philosophical relations, the completion of a proof, scientific correlation.
 There are also marked differences in tone: the tone appropriate to abstract and systematic subject matter but also forthright criticism, for example of Nietzsche, the juxtaposition sometimes of the abstract and the impassioned.
-My section Musical analysis and analysis of poetry argues the case that detailed analysis is fully compatible with appreciation of emotional and artistic depth.
+(My section Analysis and adventure on another page is about juxtapositions of this kind.)

-Theme Theory is based upon the conscious, and justifiable, ignoring in many cases of sphere-boundaries, such as the boundaries separating the material sphere, the conceptual sphere, the spheres of the different senses.
+{theme} theory is based upon the conscious, and justifiable, ignoring in many cases of sphere-boundaries, such as the boundaries separating the material sphere, the conceptual sphere, the spheres of the different senses.
 A scientific model may be material, the model constructed from materials of different kinds, such as wood and plastic, or the model may be purely conceptual, without material expression.
 Scientific modelling is an activity which can be practised in material or conceptual ways.
-Linkages may be material, such as a connecting rod in a mechanical system linking mechanical components or non-material, such as the ties of shared history linking, in some cases, nations.
-Similarly, the theme {restriction} has material, social and conceptual spheres of application amongst others.
-The kind of {restriction} which can be called 'filtering' has strikingly different spheres of application.
-Examples: filtering a solid from a liquid, obviously an application in the material sphere, filtering to give the works accepted for publication or entry to an educational institution from the works or the people not accepted, When we find something objectionable or faulty, we may refer to something tasted, smelled, touched, seen, heard, or to a mathematical proof or conceptual system.
-Ugliness is a (restriction) on beauty - generally physical beauty but for some mathematicians the beauty of equations.
+Linkages may be material, such as a connecting rod in a mechanical system linking mechanical components or non-material, such as the ties of shared history which sometimes link nations.
+Similarly, the {theme} {restriction} has material, social and conceptual application-spheres amongst others.
+The kind of {restriction} which can be called 'filtering' has strikingly different spheres of application, such as filtering a solid from a liquid, obviously an application in the material sphere, filtering to give the works accepted for publication or entry to an educational institution from the works or the people not accepted, When we find something objectionable or faulty, we may refer to something tasted, smelled, touched, seen, heard, or to a mathematical proof or conceptual system.
+Ugliness is a {restriction} on beauty - physical beauty, musical beauty, but for some mathematicians the beauty of equations.
 Moral cowardice is a {restriction} on moral courage.

 Notation